Are you looking for affordable home insurance in New Brunswick? Surex can help you save up to 25%

-The cost typically depends on a number of factors including the construction of the home, updates to heating, electrical, plumbing, and roofing, chances of water damage, prior claims, and more.
-It’s best to budget approximately $800-2600 annually for home insurance costs, but again this will vary from person to person.
+The cost of home insurance in New Brunswick typically depends on a number of factors including the construction of the home, updates to heating, electrical, plumbing, and roofing, chances of water damage, prior claims, and more.
+It’s best to budget approximately $800 to $2,600 annually for home insurance costs, but again this will vary from person to person.

-There are four basic types of home insurance you can get:
+There are four basic types of home insurance in New Brunswick you can get:

 Comprehensive: This provides the most coverage and is the most expensive.
 It covers your home and its contents against all perils (except the ones specifically excluded from your insurance policy)